Reflections

 Reflection offers students opportunities to understand the concept, process and value of CAS experiences.
 With experiences that add meaning and self-knowledge, students can adapt, adopt and integrate reflection into a lifelong practice.

-To help you with writing your reflections (and achieve the LO's) here are some questions you can respond to:
+To help you with writing your reflections here are some questions you can respond to:

 2. Provide narrative details answering the following: who, what, when, where, why?